wp-plugins/readable-names/readme.txt

 † *incomplete*

-= Support =
-Please use the Readable Names [support forum](http://wordpress.org/tags/readable-names) for problems or questions with this plugin.
-Support questions by email will be ignored.

 == Installation ==

-1. Upload the `readable-names` folder to the `/wp-content/plugins/` directory or download through the “Plugins” menu in WordPress.
+1. Upload the `readable-names` folder to the `/wp-content/plugins/` directory. or download through the “Plugins” menu in WordPress.
 1. Activate the plugin through the “Plugins” menu in WordPress.
 1. Look for the “Settings” link to configure the options.
-1. Make your own rules on the option page.
+1. Make your own definitions on the option page.
 1. Give visitors a hint about your rules.

 == Frequently Asked Questions ==

+Please use the Readable Names [support forum](http://wordpress.org/tags/readable-names) for problems or questions with this plugin.
+Support questions by email will be ignored.

 = How can I translate the plugin in my native language? =

-Download the [developement version](http://downloads.wordpress.org/plugin/readable-names.zip).
+Download the [development version](http://downloads.wordpress.org/plugin/readable-names.zip).
 In there you will find the file `readable-names.pot`.
 Translate it with “[Poedit](http://www.poedit.net/)”.
 Contact me through the [support forum](http://wordpress.org/tags/readable-names).

-= If my commenter's are coming from all over the world, they have the right to write their names as they want.
-Even if this is a foreign language.
-What is the value of the plugin? =
+= What is the value of the plugin? =

 You cannot read foreign alphabet characters. “Доктор Бро” is just not readable for you, if you don't know Russian.
-If strangers want to leave comments on *your blog*, they have to speak *your language*.
-The commenter is always a guest.
+Strangers who want to leave comments on *your* blog, have to speak *your* language.
+The commenter is always the guest.

 == Screenshots ==